developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/samples/scanandpair/index.md

 ---
 publish: true
 title: Scan and Pair
-description: This sample application will show how the Scan and Pair API can be used to pair two bluetooth devices programmatically.
+description: Shows how the Scan and Pair API is used to programmatically pair Bluetooth devices.
 downloads:
   - title: Sample Projects
     url: 'https://github.com/Zebra/samples-emdkforandroid-6_8/archive/master.zip'